How to Prepare and Show Up Like a Top Candidate

 It then becomes easy to refresh your CV or resume.

-You also can develop efficient responses during the interview.
+You can also develop efficient responses during the interview.

 An excellent response includes your plan to solve the company’s threats and weaknesses.